Mini Vinnies: Feast Day of St Vincent de Paul

 Fr Jerry came to speak to the children after Mass and asked them, “How can you help the poor?”
 Sophie recognised that people can be poor in spirit, as well as having a financial need.

 Fr Jerry reminded the children to always pray for others who have less than you, for example, “When you are getting into your parents’ car, pray for those who have to walk in the cold and wet to reach the places they need to go.”
 Benjamin suggested that we should pray for those who cannot attend school and Sophie added, “When you pray, God will help them.”

-All of the children agreed that, as Mini Vinnies, prayer was something they could commit to to help others who are less fortunate than them.
+All of the children agreed that, as Mini Vinnies, prayer was something they could commit to in an effort to help others who are less fortunate than them.

-We hope their will be an opportunity for all of our Year Mini Vinnies to attend a Mass at Church and meet parishioners at one of our local parishes this academic year, please keep an eye out for an invite letter or ParentMail in the week leading up to your child's turn.
+We hope their will be an opportunity for all of our Year 4 Mini Vinnies to attend a Mass at Church and meet parishioners at one of our local parishes this academic year, please keep an eye out for a letter or ParentMail in the week leading up to your child's turn.

 Thank you to Mrs Foster from the Sacred Heart Church for helping us to arrange this trip, and especially for her delicious cakes!
 See our photo gallery here.